sampathkethineedi/iitp-jun2020/README.md

 # NLP, Computer Vision and Speech Processing - master
 Repo for code contributed by IIT Palakkad team June-July 2020

+WILL BE MADE PUBLIC AFTER REVIEW FOR YOU TO SHARE YOUR WORK

 ### Steps
 - Clone this repo
 - Create a new branch from master: `<task>-<name>` Example: `yolov3-sampathkethineedi`